 Recycling Tips For Glass

-Generally separated into its three colors – brown, green and clear – it goes without saying you should show some canny caution when dealing with glass or broken glass, and use gloves to protect yourself.
+Generally separated into its three colors – brown, green and clear.
+It goes without saying you should show some canny caution when dealing with glass or broken glass, and use gloves to protect yourself.

-As any amateur Alan Titchmarsh will tell you, compositing is one of the most fantastic methods of recycling and garden (and kitchen) waste.
+As Alan Titchmarsh will tell you, compositing is one of the most fantastic methods of recycling and garden (and kitchen) waste.
 Essentially the decomposition of plant and animal related matter, compost is made up of organic materials such as vegetable cuttings, teabags and plant trimmings.